Video Annotation¶

 # Use with tracking data

-bin_indices = env.bin_sequence(positions)
+bin_indices = env.bin_sequence(times, positions)

 Keyboard Shortcuts¶